wajidalikhan/Project/README.txt

   -- Restart the AFS client: sudo service openafs-client restart.
   -- Login with the alias you chose (make sure you get ticket and token).
   -- Make sure the clocks are synced
   -------------------------------------------------------

   Single top Storage:
   eos ls /store/group/phys_top/SingleTop/
   -------------------------------------------------------

   The project is meant for testing the Git repositories and some of the basic commands are listed.
-Please feel free to add more commands with some short explanation and then pleasedon't forget to create a pull request.
+Please feel free to add more commands with some short explanation and then please don't forget to create a pull request.
   -------------------------------------------------------